simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 Note, `import` avoids reprocessing the same dates across successive runs, but it does not detect transactions that are duplicated within a single run.
-I'll call these "skipping" and "deduplication".
+I'll call these "skipping" and "deduplication" respectively.

 So for example, say you downloaded but did not import `bank.1.csv`, and later downloaded `bank.2.csv` with overlapping data.
 Then you should not import both of them at once (`hledger import bank.1.csv bank.2.csv`), as the overlapping data would appear twice and not be deduplicated.